Xcopyco/orc/doc/config.md

 BridgeAuthenticationEnabled = 0
 BridgeAuthenticationUser = orc
 BridgeAuthenticationPassword = 1b5d3daa16b3343560bcf0377547b1c0
+BridgeMetaStoragePath = /home/bookchin/.config/orc/objects.meta
+BridgeTempStagingBaseDir = /home/bookchin/.config/orc/__bridge.staging
+BridgeShardAuditInterval = 5DAYS

+; Topic codes used when running a renter profile for listening for capacity ; announcements from the network.
+See the protocol specification for more ; details.
+It is mostly reccommended to leave these at their default values.
+RenterListenTopics[] = 01020202
+RenterListenTopics[] = 02020202
+RenterListenTopics[] = 03020202
+; Path to a file for caching network capacity announcements RenterCapacityCachePath = /home/bookchin/.config/orc/capacity.cache

 ; Complete information about how orc should connect to the Zcash RPC server.
 ; Orc needs this to generate addresses for farmers, send payments from renters,